Irish = Coll

 Because of it fast growth and because of its proximity to water, the tree came to be associated with fertility.

-The Gorse or Furze is a very common Irish bush characterised by sharp green spines and yellow flowers that normally bloom in April and May.
+Gorse, Whin or Furze (Irish = Aiteann) is a very common bush characterised by sharp green spines and yellow flowers with a very strong fragrance that normally bloom in April and May.

-It was in former times extensively used as food, bedding and shelter for livestock during the autumn & winter.
-Gorse flowers are edible and can be used in salads and to produce a non-grape wine.
-Furze also served as fuel for May bonfires, furze flowers were brought into a home as the early summer blossom.
+It was in former times extensively used as food, bedding and shelter for livestock during the autumn and winter.
+Gorse flowers are edible and can be used in salads as well as to produce an alcoholic beverage.